uzokingkong/Anti-VM/README.md

 ### Conclusion

 This document is a technical analysis and recommendation for a **new Anti-VM technique based on hardware functional execution** that I personally discovered and implemented.

+---

+**⚠️ Reminder**: This project is for educational and security research purposes only.
+Always follow responsible disclosure and ethical guidelines.